 Roll Call (see at bottom)

-’s presentation
+Associate Vice President of Student Affairs, Philip Burlingame’s presentation.

 He explains why Andrea Dowager has moved on and that he is an appointment of VP Sims and that this is part of his job responsibility.
 He’s been here for 15 years and this is his second stint as adviser.
 2nd stint.
 His style of advising is using what he knows, the resources available, being a good liaison, represent grads, and being a conduit to VP Sims and others.
 Q Kevin Reuning: What of decision-making power of grad students?